 Step into the industrial arena where every pushbutton, rocker switch or keypad must be armored against physical threats.
-The IK rating serves as this armor, ensuring that these crucial components can stand up to the knocks and shocks of their environments.
+The IK rating serves as this armor, ensuring that these crucial components can stand up to the knocks and shocks of their environments through rigorous IK impact tests.

 Photo of the APEM AV 250 series.